 A new partnership between MUTEK and Lune Rouge Entertainment launches at Forum IMG around their immersive, hi-tech, custom-built environment, PY1.
 Conceived as a large-scale, mobile entertainment structure, the pyramid is outfitted with the latest in audiovisual technology, intent on exploring new forms of collective sensory experiences.
 The Lune Rouge team will dive into the creative potential and challenges involved in designing and animating works for their futuristic theatre—while Gabriel Coutu Dumont and Janicke Morissette from Montréal’s Silent Partners Studio will present a case study of their inaugural piece for PY1, Through the Echoes.

-Even more artists whose work travels the cutting-edges of audiovisual creation confirmed to present their visionary projects include: German A/V artists Robert Henke and Christopher Bauder, who will share their inventive, often bespoke art practices; Lawrence Lek (appearing in partnership with the William Dawson Scholar of Cinema and Media History/McGill), whose recent virtual realities and simulations take on narrative forms that explore Sino-futurist worlds and alien AIs; and Iranian composer and filmmaker Ash Koosha who created the world’s first virtual reality album in 2015, and has since continued to employ algorithms and custom software, notably in his new holographic AI live performance YONA.
+Even more artists whose work travels the cutting-edges of audiovisual creation confirmed to present their visionary projects include: German A/V artist Robert Henke, who will share his inventive, often bespoke art practice; Lawrence Lek (appearing in partnership with the William Dawson Scholar of Cinema and Media History/McGill), whose recent virtual realities and simulations take on narrative forms that explore Sino-futurist worlds and alien AIs; and Iranian composer and filmmaker Ash Koosha who created the world’s first virtual reality album in 2015, and has since continued to employ algorithms and custom software, notably in his new holographic AI live performance YONA.
 Presented with support from the Consulate General of France in Québec, veteran audiovisualist Joanie Lemercier has been investigating all manner of installation, projection and screen work over his illustrious career and will be joined by long-time producer and curator Juliette Bibasse.

 Esteemed Partners and Content Collaborators